DarkLeopard/check-i18n/README.md

 ## Feedback

-If you have troubles You can contact me at`darkleopard3@ya.ru`.
+If you have troubles You can use GitHub issues.

 ---